How to write a salary increase letter to ask your boss for a raise

 - Salary increase letter - building your case

 - Ask for a specific action plan to get a salary increase

 - Negotiate a new job offer

-...or get all 5 templates sent directly to your inbox right away!
+...or get the salary increase letter template sent directly to your inbox right away!

 Some companies address employee compensation in small salary increments—a percent or two every now and then—rather than big jumps.
 And some companies will grant big raises for exceptional employees.